cac-t-u-s/cac-t-u-s.github.io/om-sharp/README.md

 ### Help | Bug reports | Community

 **See the new [`om-sharp-users`](https://github.com/cac-t-u-s/om-sharp-users) repository.**

 &rarr; Use the [Issue Tracker](https://github.com/cac-t-u-s/om-sharp-users/issues) to report problems, suggest features or enhancements, or just discuss about the project !

-A [discussion group](https://discussion.forum.ircam.fr/c/om-sharp) is also hosted on Ircam Forumnet.
-&rarr; Create an account in order to post questions and replies.
-Subscribe to group notifications using _Watching_ / _Tracking_ and other options.

 ------

 ### Externals / Libraries

 External libraries are packages containing additional pieces of code that can be loaded dynamically in an OM# session.
-A few of them are readily available and listed below, as well as a number of compatible OpenMusic libraries.
+Some of them are readily available and listed below, as well as a number of compatible OpenMusic libraries.

 > OM# [external libraries](pages/libraries) are structured as a simple folder, called either "libname" or "libname x.y" (where "libname" is the name of the library, and "x.y" is a version number), containing a loader file named **libname.omlib**.